codio/knowledge/source/common/develop/ide/editing/jupyter.rst

 .. _jupyter-collaboration-extension:

 Using the Jupyter Collaboration Extension
 -----------------------------------------

-..
-Note:: You must have JupyterLab 4.4 or greater to use Jupyter collaboration.
+Note:: You must have JupyterLab 4.4 or greater to use the Jupyter Collaboration Extension.

 This extension will allow multiple students to collaborate on a single Jupyter Notebook.
-You can set up the groups using the :ref:`Pair Programming <group-work>` feature to facilitate the sharing of notebooks.
-This extension does not support the Driver/Navigator and Shared Focus functionality (see :ref:`Pair Programming <group-work>` for details on these features).
+You can set up groups using the :ref:`Pair Programming <group-work>` feature to facilitate notebook sharing; note that this extension does not support the Driver/Navigator and Shared Focus functionality (described in the same section).

 Use the **Tools > Install Software** :ref:`(more information) <box_parts>` menu item to install the **Jupyter Collaboration Extension**.